-Read first time January 18, 1991.
-Referred to Committee on State Government.
+Read first time 01/23/97.
+Referred to Committee on Government Administration.

 We, your Memorialists, the Senate and House of Representatives of the State of Washington, in legislative session assembled, respectfully represent and petition as follows:

-BE IT FURTHER RESOLVED, That copies of this Memorial be immediately transmitted to the Honorable George Bush, President of the United States, the President of the United States Senate, the Speaker of the House of Representatives, and each member of Congress from the State of Washington.
+BE IT RESOLVED, That copies of this Memorial be immediately transmitted to the Honorable William J. Clinton, President of the United States, the President of the United States Senate, the Speaker of the House of Representatives, the President of the Senate and Speaker of the House of Representatives of each state's legislature of the United States of America, and each member of Congress from the State of Washington.